Turn Your Back, Look Away and Blink

 Rose meekly shook her head and looked down at her clothes, "I can't even recall how I came to be in these clothes or in your field."

-Giving a short nod, Mister Clarke took her arm.
-Looking back at her in gently said, "Well don't worry my home is just on a little way more, my wife will get you cleaned up and warm.
+Looking back at her Mister Clarke gently said, "Well don't worry my home is just a little further.
+My wife will get you cleaned up and warm.
 The school has a nurse, I'm sure she'll take a look at you since our village's doctor is traveling."

 Nodding Rose put on a genuinely grateful face as she replied, "I cannot thank you enough for your help."